 By registering with StadtRAD Hamburg, you get access to the entire Call a Bike (Deutsche Bahn) bike-sharing fleet in Germany.

 - Lüneburg: ASM Lüneburg: from approx. 10 p.m., Sundays all day, in Lüneburg one trip costs 3,50 EUR.

 Tips for every day

-To get started in Germany this website provides tips for every day about doctors and pharmacies, shopping and saving money, telephone, internet and postal service, safety, transportation etc.
+Tips for daily life: To get started in Germany this website provides tips for every-day life about doctors and pharmacies, shopping and saving money, telephone, internet and postal service, safety, transportation etc.

 4. Funding of research stay

 A researcher from abroad who plans to carry out a research stay at the Faculty of Mathematics, Informatics and Natural Sciences of Universität Hamburg and is looking for a research fellowship or funding program may check the websites below.

 In any case, contact your potential scientific host at MIN Faculty of Universität Hamburg and ask for research funding possibilities for your planned research project at the department of the academic host.
 Also contact your host prior arrival in order to clarify any special conditions pertaining to the research projects (e.g. permission to carry out certain experiments, regulations governing medical practices, etc.) and to obtain information about premises and equipment so as to make sure that the planned research project is technically feasible at the department of the academic host of Universität Hamburg.

 The MIN PhD Gateway provides you with information on how to finance your research.